oddbird/oddleventy/content/quickstart.md

 - Reach out with questions when blocked
 - Act on feedback as an opportunity to learn and improve, and remain flexible and adaptable to change
+- Challenge the team processes and look for ways to improve them

 #### Exceed Expectations